This post may contain affiliate links.

 It can be frozen in a freezer-safe container for up to 3 months.
 To thaw, place it in the fridge overnight.

-- You can use regular cabbage instead of red if you’d like.
+- You can use a regular head of cabbage instead of red if you’d like.

 - This recipe can easily be doubled to make more for a larger crowd.